Service Management, Supply Chain Management - Master of Science programme

-The Master´s programme in Service Management is a unique programme for students seeking industry relevant knowledge about management and leadership in the service sector.
+The Master´s programme in Service Management is a unique social science programme for students seeking relevant knowledge about management and leadership in the service sector.
 The advanced level programme combines in-depth subject knowledge of the services sectors, a cutting edge research environment, and up to date professional applications.
 When applying to the Master´s programme in Service Management you choose one of three different specialisations: Retail, Supply Chain Management or Tourism.
 Teaching is in English and we have students from all around the world.

 Features of the specialisation Supply Chain Management

 The rapid development in Supply Chain Management, including global challenges, sustainability and new ways of organising supply chains and conducting business, require more qualified staff.
 From a social scientific perspective, you analyse phenomena and situations such as service management in supply chain management contexts, transports and logistics management, change management, theory of science as well as qualitative and quantitative methods.
 This will help you develop the important analytical and managerial skills while giving you valuable experience to develop innovative, strategic and sustainable global supply chains.
 You will gain knowledge and experience from different supply chain management fields, and develop tools to create innovative and sustainable supply chain management in companies, public sector organisations, and others.

 The programme is provided in close collaboration with trade and industry in the region.

 Graduates from this programme will work as project leaders, managers of supply chain departments and logistic departments as well as consultants in different organisations, including hospitals and public sector organisations.
 Graduates are also qualified to perform research projects in and around logistic and supply chain companies and organisations.